 Describes how AmeriHealth may use and disclose a member’s personal health information and how a member of an AmeriHealth health plan can get access to this information.

-- Notice of Privacy Practices — For AmeriHealth health plan members (including: AmeriHealth HMO, AmeriHealth PPO, Open Access, Traditional)
+- Notice of Privacy Practices — for AmeriHealth health plan members (including: AmeriHealth HMO, AmeriHealth PPO, Open Access, and Traditional)

 HIPAA privacy forms

 - Authorization Form — to be used by members to authorize AmeriHealth to release health information.

 - Personal Representative Form — to be used by members who wish to appoint another person as their personal representative.